Scarsdale, New York: Before founding as Scarsdale

+Colonial and Antebellum eras

-Caleb Heathcote purchased land that would become Scarsdale at the end of the 17th century and, on March 21, 1701, had it elevated to a royal manor.
-He named the lands after his ancestral home in Derbyshire, England.
+Caleb Heathcote purchased land that would become Scarsdale from four Native American leaders named Patthunk, Beaupo, Kohawney, and Wapetuck at the end of the 17th century and had it elevated to a royal manor on March 21, 1701, after receiving a royal patent.
+The Manor of Scarsdale was one of the Six Manors of Westchester, and was substantially larger than Scarsdale is today.
+It extended over 6,000 acres and includes all of modern Scarsdale, Mamaroneck, Harrison, and parts of North Castle.

 The first local census of 1712 counted twelve inhabitants, including seven African slaves.
 When Caleb died in 1721, his daughters inherited the property.
 The estate was broken up in 1774, and the town was officially founded on March 7, 1788.

-The town saw fighting during the American Revolution when the Continental and British armies clashed briefly at what is now the junction of Garden Road and Mamaroneck Road.
+The town saw fighting during the American Revolution when the Continental and British armies clashed briefly at what is now the junction of Garden Road and Mamaroneck Road, in what was called the Neutral Ground.
 The British commander, Sir William Howe, lodged at a farmhouse on Garden Road that remains standing.
-Scarsdale's wartime history formed the basis for James Fenimore Cooper's 1821 novel, The Spy: A Tale of the Neutral Ground, written while the author lived at the Angevine Farm in the present-day Heathcote section of town.

-1790–1945

-According to the first federal census in 1790, the town's population was 281.
-According to the 1840 census, that number had declined to 255 but recent research has indicated that this was a clerical error.
+According to first federal census in 1790, the town's population was 281.
+However, in the 1840 census, that number had declined to 255, due to a clerical error caused by the assistant marshal tasked with the census who did not understand Scarsdale's layout, resulting in him recording dozens of Scarsdale residents under the neighboring towns of Mamaroneck and White Plains.
 The true population climbed slowly from 317 in 1830 to 342 in 1850 — the vast majority farmers and farm workers.

-In 1846, the New York and Harlem Railroad connected Scarsdale to New York City, leading to an influx of commuters.
+Suburbanization